What Is Fabric Pilling? (Causes / Treatment / Prevention)

 La-Z-Boy Southeast | January 6, 2021

-At La-Z-Boy Home Furnishings & Décor, we’ve noticed many people have concerns about fabric pilling and want to keep their furniture looking brand new.
+At La-Z-Boy Home Furnishings & Décor, we love teaching clients how to keep their furniture looking brand new for a long time.

-In this article and video, we take an in-depth look at what causes fabric pilling along with what you can do to treat and prevent it.
+In this article and video, we’ll take an in-depth look at what causes fabric pilling along with what you can do to treat and prevent it.